JohnNewman1/CV/README.md

 #### Problem Solving

 Problem solving has been a huge part of my success as it has been essential in the fast paced industry I have worked in.
 Managing a restaurant comes with daily problems that are unexpected and unpredictable.
 The reason I have been successful in this industry is due to being able to think quickly on my feet without panicking, whether it was dealing with an upset customer, the POS system breaking down or food deliveries not being delivered on the busiest weekend of the year.
-I believe this will be a key skill in my role as a software developer as problem solving is the name of the game.
+I believe this will be a key skill in my role as a software developer.

 - Primary point of contact for conflict resolution via phone, e-mail or in person
 - Critical thinking in highly stressful situations